jmreicha/kubernetes-infrastructure/README.md

 - [ ] More tests for PRs.
 - [ ] Look into how hard it would be to automate/template out new applications.
 - [ ] Bootstrap Argo to be managed with Argo.
+- [ ] Set up automerge or gitmerge.